 What is an uninsurable peril?

-In this article, we’ll be looking at what uninsurable perils are, how you can protect yourself against them, and what other options are available should the radically unexpected become your reality.
+In this article, we’ll break down what uninsurable perils are, why they’re excluded from standard policies, and what you can do to protect yourself when the unexpected becomes reality.

 What is an uninsurable peril?